-The Psy.D. in Clinical Psychology curriculum offers innovate coursework in Psychology to prepare students for professional practice, including core, clinical, and research courses.
+The Psy.D. in Clinical Psychology curriculum offers innovative coursework in Psychology to prepare students for professional practice, including core, clinical, and research courses.
 The core curriculum provides a foundation for the clinical and research courses, supporting the student’s evolving relationship to clinical engagement.

 The Psy.D. in Clinical Psychology is designed to meet the educational requirements for the state of California Psychologist license.
 The Psy.D. in Clinical Psychology also meets the educational requirements for the state of California MFT license (Board of Behavioral Sciences, Senate Bill 33, Section 4980.36, Business and Professions Code), and the state of California Licensed Professional Clinical Counselor (LPCC), (Senate Bill 788, Section 4999.33, Business and Professions Code), provided that fieldwork is done in accordance with BBS requirements.

-"In order to change what is, we need to give speech to what has been, to imagine what might be
+"In order to change what is, we need to give speech to what has been, to imagine what might be."

 Meridian’s academic structure gives students the flexibility to navigate the University’s curricular architecture in ways that match their passions, professional goals, and other life commitments.